brooklynrail/brooklynrail-platform/content/people/molly-mcglennen.md

 name: "Molly McGlennen "
 first_name: Molly
 last_name: "McGlennen "
-short_bio: Professor and poet **Molly McGlennen** was the Andrew W. Mellon Postdoctoral Fellow in Native American Studies at Vassar College from 2006-2008, earned her PhD in Native American Studies from University of California, Davis in 2005, her MFA in Creative Writing and English from Mills in 1998, and her BA in English and Philosophy from University of San Diego in 1994.
-Her research and teaching interests include Native American literature, contemporary poetry, Native American feminisms and urban experiences, Native American visual culture, and poetry writing.
-McGlennen helped establish the Native American Studies Correlate within the American Studies Program at Vassar and has served as the NAS advisor since its inception in 2009.
+short_bio: "Poet **Molly McGlennen,** born and raised in Minneapolis, Minnesota, is of Anishinaabe and European descent.
+She is an Associate Professor of English and Native American Studies and Director of the American Studies Program at Vassar College.
+She earned a PhD in Native American Studies from University of California, Davis and an MFA in Creative Writing from Mills College.
+McGlennen is author of _Fried Fish and Flour Biscuits_, published by Salt’s Earthworks Series of Indigenous writers; _Our Bearings_, published by the University of Arizona’s Sun Tracks series; and the monograph _Creative
+  Alliances: The Transnational Designs of Indigenous Women’s Poetry_ from the University of Oklahoma Press, which earned the Beatrice Medicine Award for outstanding scholarship in American Indian Literature."
 portraits:
   - media: 2022/02/molly-mcglennen
 ---